Terms of Business for Intermediaries

 (xi) we have any other business reason to cancel any or all Intermediary registrations.

-8.3 Any termination of these Terms of Business will not affect any accrued rights and liabilities of either party and clauses 2, 3, 4, 5, 8, 9, 10, 11, 12, 13 and 22 shall continue to apply notwithstanding the termination of these Terms of Business.
-In the event of termination You shall use all reasonable endeavours to ensure that all pending Applications and matters in progress resulting from the submission of Applications are immediately transferred back to Us or to such other party as We may specify.
+8.3 Any termination of these Terms of Business will not affect any accrued rights and liabilities of either party and clauses 2, 3, 4, 5, 6, 9, 10, 11, 12, 13 and 22 shall continue to apply notwithstanding the termination of these Terms of Business.
+In the event of termination, you shall use all reasonable endeavours to ensure that all pending Applications and matters in progress resulting from the submission of Applications are immediately transferred back to us or to such other party as we may specify.

 9. Limitation of Liability

 9.1 Nothing in these Terms of Business shall exclude or limit our liability, where such exclusion or limitation would not be lawful, for;

-(a) death or personal injury caused by Our negligence or the negligence of Our employees, agents or subcontractors; or
+(i) death or personal injury caused by our negligence or the negligence of our employees, agents or subcontractors; and / or

 (ii) fraud or fraudulent misrepresentation.

-9.2 Subject to the provisions in clause 9.1 above, We shall not be liable to You for:
+9.3 Subject to clauses 9.1 and 9.2 above, we shall not be liable to you for:

 (i) any losses incurred by you due to your relationship with any Applicant;

-(ii) any losses which may be incurred by You not as a direct result of Our acts or omissions;
+(ii) any losses which may be incurred by you not as a direct result of our acts or omissions; and / or

 (iii) any loss or damage which may be incurred by you as a result of: